-When: Before the submission deadline of January 26, 2023, in case you have questions for the CDI team at gs_cdi@usgs.gov.
+When: Ideally, several days before the submission deadline of Wednesday, February 4, 2026, at 5 pm ET, in case you have questions for the CDI team at gs_cdi@usgs.gov.

-Appendix C - CDI Science Support Framework (SSF)
+Appendix A - CDI Science Support Framework (SSF)

 The Community for Data Integration (CDI) represents a dynamic aggregation of multiple communities of practice, focused on the advancement of scientific data and information management and integration capabilities across the USGS and external organizations.